 Because of reputable breeders and their strict breeding programs, the Kooikerhondje is a healthy breed.

 Patella luxation occurs frequently as well.
 They can also be prone to eye issues, including cataracts, distichiasis, and retinal dysplasia.

 Hereditary Necrotizing Myopathy has been seen in less than 0.2% of Kooikerhondjes.

 Both genders of this dog are very kind-hearted and good-natured – this is a breed of dog who has lived side by side with humankind for generations.

 Nonetheless, there are still a few differences between the sexes it’s smart to keep in mind.

 Physically, male Kooikerhondje dogs tend to be larger than females, although rarely by much – a couple of inches at most.

-There are also exceptions to the rule, but it’s in personality in which these dogs differ the most between male and female.
+There are also exceptions to the rule, but it’s in personality in which these dogs differ the most between males and females.

 Luckily, both sexes have a kind temperament – it just comes out in different ways.

-Male Kooikerhondje dogs are often more curious and keen to be at your side through your whole day.
+Male Kooikerhondje dogs are often more curious and keen to be at your side throughout your whole day.